Teachers Development Group CEO

 Robert Q. Berry III

-Robert Q. Berry III is president of the National Council of Teachers of Mathematics (NCTM) and the Samuel Braley Gray Professor of Mathematics Education, Curry School of Education and Human Development, University of Virginia (UVA).
+Robert Q. Berry III is past president of the National Council of Teachers of Mathematics (NCTM) and the Samuel Braley Gray Professor of Mathematics Education, Curry School of Education and Human Development, University of Virginia (UVA).
 He is a former middle school teacher.
 He has been recognized numerous times as an award-winning teacher at school, state, and university levels.
 Equity issues are central to Dr. Berry’s research efforts, including: a) understanding Black children’s ™experiences (mathematical identities and agency); b) measuring standards-based teaching practices; c) unpacking equitable teaching and learning; and d) exploring interactions between technology and mathematics education.
 He has extensive experiences in-classroom observation and is the lead developer of Mathematics Scan, which measures standards-based mathematics teaching practices.
 He has published over 100 articles, book chapters, and proceedings.
 Dr. Berry served on the Board of Directors of NCTM 2011-2014 and is a two-time recipient of NCTM™s Linking Research and Practice Publication Award.

 Jill Board is the Executive Director of Program at Teachers Development Group.
 In her role, she designs professional learning plans for partners in districts and agencies across the country.
 She particularly enjoys working with district and agency leaders to collaboratively design plans that are tailored to their specific needs.
 In addition, Jill supports and plans with the team of TDG Professional Development Mathematics Specialists who deliver services to schools and districts.
 Jill was one of the co-founders of the TDG, along with Kathy Pfaendler, a Professional Development Math Specialist for TDG, and also recently retired President/Executive Director, Linda Foreman.